valboz/RTModel/docs/AstrometricPlots.md

 ## Gaia astrometry

-For one-component astrometry provided by Gaia, we may displace the residuals of the measurement from the model by
+For one-component astrometry provided by Gaia, we may displace the residuals of the measurement from the model
 ```
 myplot.showastrometryGaia()
 ```